Kopernikus73/PyTon/README.md

 Then put both, the folder and the Executable file in the same directory somewhere on your computer

-If you are on Linux,
-run this in your terminal to get acces to it

 (replace the x.x.x with the version of PyTon)

 ### Manual installation and compiling using git (Linux only)